sivasankula/smd-timepicker/example/README.md

 ------------

-> React time picker with custom configurations
+	React time picker with custom configurations.
-> --> Provides all the necessary stylling and user friendly interaction,
-> --> Can able to modify the existing styling as well as can able to add custome css also.
+	Provides all the necessary stylling and user friendly interaction, Can able to modify the existing styling as well as can able to add custome css also.
-> --> 24 hours format as well as 12 hours format.
+	24 hours format as well as 12 hours format and easy to understand.
-> --> Easy to understand, given below gif

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)